stefan-jeitler/change-blog/ReadMe.md

 * Experimental: re-write the domain in `F#` since it is a better domain language
 * Build a management api for accounts and users that uses OAuth 2.0
 * Frontend (Needs to be learnt): build an angular app for managing accounts & users and working with releases and changes
-* Authentication: extend the api to deal with Jwt access tokens and the existing api key header
+* Authentication: extend the api to deal with JWT access tokens and the existing api key header